ManasMMIT/pulse-analytics-wave-db-mgmt/README.md

 When you first clone this repo and `cd` into the root directory in your terminal, run `yarn` to install the packages required for this script.

-In order for the script to connect to MongoDB, you'll also need a `.env` file.
+In order for the script to connect to MongoDB, you'll also need a `.env` or `.env.development` (Docker) file.
 Contact the backend team to get a copy of that file.

 Also, make sure you have the `src/backend/logs/api.log` file created prior to starting the application.
 This file is gitignored and also dockerignored.